oracle/opengrok/Read-only-configuration.md

 Save this content into `/var/opengrok/etc/read-only.xml` and use the [steps above](#read-only-configuration) to add the read only configuration to the indexer run.

-# Putting read-only configuration into effect:
+# Putting read-only configuration into effect

 The following is assuming that OpenGrok base directory is `/opengrok`.